ssonkiya/ssonkiya.github.io/_posts/2017-01-16-RStudio-Conference-Part-1.md

 Last week I spent four amazing days in Orlando at the first ever [rstudio::conf](https://www.rstudio.com/conference/).
-I learned a ton, met some really cool people and connected with those I hadn't seen in a while, and came out feeling ready to take on the world.
-I learned so much in fact that I've divided this post into two parts.
+I learned a ton, met some really cool people, connected with those I hadn't seen in a while, and came out feeling ready to take on the world.
+I've divided this post into two parts.
 This first one shares my personal experience and some more general learnings, while the second one has quick, bullet-pointed lists on writing functions, some packages, tools, and functions I learned, and general tips and tricks from Hadley (include link here).
 I also learned a lot about writing packages on the second day of Hadley's Master R Developer workshop, which will be included in my next post on writing my first package.

 You can find most of the slides from the conference [here](https://github.com/kbroman/RStudioConf2017Slides), organized by Karl Broman (who was greatly missed).
 RStudio will also be posting video from most (all?) of the talks, which I'll add here when they're available.